-Milky Way from Cygnus to Perseus: Many prominent HII regions
+Milky Way from Cygnus to Perseus: Many prominent emission nebulae

 A 45°×60° view of the Milky Way in the constellations Cygnus, Cepheus, Cassiopeia, Camelopardalis, and Perseus is presented.